This post contains affiliate links.

 Quimixto is one of the few places where you can really get off the beaten path in Puerto Vallarta.

-When Dan and I went we had almost the entire beach and waterfall completely to ourselves, which was a welcome change from the crowds and non-stop vendors on the beaches of Puerto Vallarta.
+When Dan and I went we had almost the entire beach and waterfall completely to ourselves, which was a welcome change from the crowds and non-stop vendors on pretty much all of the other beaches in Puerto Vallarta.

 If you’re looking for a low-key adventure (like, an adventure but without too much effort, ya know?) a day trip to Quimixto and hike to the Quimixto waterfall is absolutely perfect.
 This guide will get you there!